2024 – Whistleblowing in Africa: A brief overview of legal frameworks in Madagascar, Mauritius, Senegal, Guinea, and Cameroon

 Whistleblowing in Madagascar

-In Madagascar, the Labor Code (Law No. 2024-014) requires employers to implement procedures that allow whistleblowers to report violence, harassment, or misconduct without fearing retaliation.
+In Madagascar, the Labour Code (Law No. 2024-014) requires employers to implement procedures that allow whistleblowers to report violence, harassment, or misconduct without fearing retaliation.
 This process aims to protect victims' physical and moral integrity.

 In the criminal domain, individuals are obligated to report crimes or attempted crimes to relevant authorities.
 Failing to do so could result in legal consequences.